BroadcomMFD/debugger-for-mainframe/README.md

 ### IDE

-Debugger for Mainframe is supported on Visual Studio Code and Eclipse Che.
+Debugger for Mainframe is supported on Visual Studio Code version 1.67.0 and above.

 ## Using Debugger for Mainframe

-To debug CICS and Batch programs with Debugger for Mainframe you open the workspace in your IDE and configure your connection to CA InterTest using the file `launch.json`.
+To debug CICS and Batch programs with Debugger for Mainframe you open the workspace in your IDE and configure your connection to InterTest using the file `launch.json`.

 Debugged files are temporarily saved in the workspace within the ```/.c4z/.extsrcs``` folder.

 To debug Batch programs, you also convert the JCL of your program into a new file which is used for debugging.

 ![](https://raw.githubusercontent.com/BroadcomMFD/debugger-for-mainframe/master/Setup%20and%20config%20Edited.gif)

+See [this video](https://www.youtube.com/watch?v=f6ZxwALSb_Y&ab_channel=Educate) for a step-by-step walkthrough of CICS debugging using Debugger for Mainframe.

 ### Getting Started